mcgill-robotics-archive/auv-2014/catkin_ws/src/simulator/README.md

 		  Then it explains how to install the Gazebo-ROS Packages.
 		  Follow all the instructions carefully.
 If you have already have ROS Hydro, skip that part.

-2. Clone the Underwater-Simulator in your catkin workspace and run: $catkin_make
+2. Clone the simulator in your catkin workspace and run: $catkin_make

 	In our case, the package is already in a catkin workspace!
 So just pull "McGill_RoboSub_2014/catkin_ws"